kempniu/yafut/README.md

 ## FAQ

-### Which Yaffs file system versions does this tool work with?
+### Which flash memory types does this tool work with?

-Yaffs code that Yafut builds upon supports both Yaffs1 and Yaffs2 file systems.
-Yafut assumes that MTD devices with 512-byte pages use Yaffs1 while those with 1024-byte or larger pages use Yaffs2.
-There is currently no way to override this assumption other than by modifying the source code.
+Yafut supports both NAND flash and NOR flash.
+However, while most parameters for an existing Yaffs file system stored on NAND flash can be autodetected, the Yaffs layout used on NOR flash can be fairly arbitrary and therefore Yaffs parameters for such a file system will likely need to be provided manually (see the next question below).

 ### Do I need to manually set any Yaffs parameters?